danbider/danbider.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Gaussian Processes
+  - Statistical ML: Gaussian Processes, state-space models, and more.
-  - Representation Learning
-  - Simulation-based Inference
+  - LLM robustness and efficiency.
+  - Pose estimation and inverse control problems.
-  - Computational Neuroscience of Motor Control
+  - Computational Neuroscience and Neuroethology.
-  - Neuroethology

 # Education to show in About widget
 education: